Cerebral angiography: Technique

 Right common femoral artery (RFA) is the preferred site of access.
 If RFA access is not optimal, then brachial artery access is chosen.
 Either a micropuncture system or an 18G access needle can be used with or without ultrasound guidance.
-There are four types of catheters that can be used: angled vertebral catheter for usual cases, Judkins right coronary catheter (Terumo) for tourtous vessels, Simmons's catheter and Mani's head hunter catheter (Terumo) for extremely tortous vessels.
+There are four types of catheters that can be used: angled vertebral catheter for usual cases, Judkins right coronary catheter (Terumo) for tortuous vessels, Simmons's catheter and Mani's head hunter catheter (Terumo) for extremely tortuous vessels.
 A 5Fr sheath is also placed within and flushed with heparinised saline to prevent clotting around the sheath.
 In terms of guidewire, Terumo hydrophilic Glidewire 0.035 inches can be used.

 To prevent embolism (either due to blood clot or air embolism, "double flush" and "wet connect" techniques are used.
 In "double flush" technique, a saline syringe is used to aspirate blood from the catheter.
 Then, a second heparinised saline syringe is used to flush the catheter.
 "Wet connect" is the technique that connects syringe to a sheath without air bubbles within.

 Digital subtraction angiography is the main technique of imaging the cerebral blood vessels.
 Catheter should be advanced over the guidewire.
 Rotating the catheter during advancement is also helpful.
 Roadmap (superimposing previous image on live fluoroscopic image) is used to advance catheters or guidewires before any vessel bifurcation can help to prevent vessel dissection.
 After the catheter is in position, guidewire is removed slowly with heparinised saline dripping into the catheter at the same time to prevent air embolism.
 Prior to contrast injection, backflow of the catheter should be established to ensure there is no wedging, dissection, or intracatheter clotting.
 During the catheterisation of vertebral artery, extra care should be taken to prevent vessel dissection or vasospasm.
 Delayed or incomplete contrast washout may indicate vasospasm or dissection.